EtheaDev/InstantObjects/Docs/Readme.txt

 ------------

-InstantObjects is an integrated framework for developing object-oriented business solutions in Borland Delphi(tm), Borland Kylix(tm) and the open source FreePascal compiler (non yet released in this alpha version).
+InstantObjects is an integrated framework for developing object-oriented business solutions in Borland Delphi(tm), Borland Kylix(tm) and soon also the open source FreePascal compiler.
 The framework provides the foundation for the development process as well as the engine that powers the final application.